AdobeDocs/federated-audience-composition.en/help/start/feature-access.md

 ## Manage access to Federated Audience Composition

-To access **Federated Audience Composition**, you must first ensure that the **Manage Federated Data** permission is assigned to the appropriate roles.
-These roles must then be assigned to users who need acccess to **Federated Audience Composition**.
+To access **Federated Audience Composition**, you must first ensure that you assign the required permissions to access different aspects of Federated Audience Composition.
+These roles must then be assigned to users who need access to **Federated Audience Composition**.

 Note that only administrators have the ability to assign permissions.